serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 #### The updated `deploy` command

-The "simple" deployment process via `serverless deploy` was not changed.
-It will still package all your artifacts, store them in the `.serverless` directory and deploy your service after that:
+The "simple" deployment process via `serverless deploy` has not changed.
+It will still package all of your artifacts, store them in the `.serverless` directory and deploy your service after that:

 ```bash
 serverless deploy
 ```

-However you're now able to use the `--package` option to specify which package you want to use for deployment:
+However, you're now able to use the `--package` option to specify which package you want to use for deployment:

-**Note:** This package needs to be created (e.g. with the `serverless package` command) and therefore available beforehand.
+**Note:** This package needs to be created (e.g. with the `serverless package` command) and available beforehand.

 ```bash
 serverless deploy --package my-artifacts
 ```

-Furthermore you can set the path to the package directory in your `serverless.yml` file like this:
+Furthermore, you can set the path to the package directory in your `serverless.yml` file like this:

 ```yml
 package: